CraigChaus/FindYourWayIn/docs/markdown/project-docs/POA.md

 ## 4. Explanation of work process

+The all information below related with Scrum was taken from The Scrum Guide (Schwaber, Sutherland ,2020).

 In order to quickly achieve the goals of the project and work effectively in a team, it was decided to use the Scrum project management methodology.
 Thus, all team members were distributed according to roles, namely Scrum master (every Sprint different), Scrum development team (all team members), Product owner (Andrei Lidzhiev).
 And the whole project was divided into clearly regulated time intervals (Sprints, 2 weeks each sprint), overall 4 Sprints: Sprint-0(plan and research) and Sprints-1,2,3 (implementation of WebApp).
 After each Sprint the product increment should be released and presented to the Client in form of documentation, presentation(for Sprints: 0,1,2,3) and Demo (for Sprints: 1,2,3).